aalfons/clusterGGM/README.md

 D.J.W.
 Touw, A. Alfons, P.J.F.
 Groenen, and I. Wilms (2024).
 Clusterpath Gaussian Graphical Modeling. _arXiv preprint arXiv:2407.00644_. url: https://arxiv.org/abs/2407.00644.

+Note that the package is still in an early development stage and that various improvements are planned in the near future.
 For issues, please use [Github Issues](https://github.com/djwtouw/CGGMR/issues).

 ## Contents
 - [Installation](#installation)